Royal Norwegian Air Force: Organization 2025

 The RNoAF is organized in five Air Wings.
-These are divided into a total of one Control and Reporting Centre, nine flying squadrons as well as two ground based air defence units.
+These are divided into a total of one Control and Reporting Center, nine flying squadrons as well as two ground based air defence units.
 The former distinctiontion between a Main Air Station (hovedflystasjon) and an Air Station (flystasjon) was replaced by a new distinction between an Air Force Station (flystasjon) and an Air Force Base (Luftforsvarets base).